 At 35 weeks, Andrew and his twin sister Katelyn were born.
 Andrew was diagnosed with spina bifida, hydrocephalus, and club feet and had his first spinal surgery within 24 hours of his birth.
 Ten days later he had a shunt put in his head to drain the fluid that was putting pressure on his brain.
 By age 3, Andrew had endured 12 surgeries, weekly castings on his feet, countless tests and hours of therapy.

 Fortunately, just a few months shy of his 3rd birthday, he took his first independent steps and has not stopped walking since.
 Andrew's physical therapist used to say Andrew's best physical therapy was Katelyn.
 She played a crucial part in his developmental recovery.

-Thanks to Children’s Miracle Network Hospitals’ funds that benefit Arnold Palmer Hospital, the Child Life Specialists were able to provide distraction tools to make painful experiences better.
+Thanks to Children’s Miracle Network Hospitals’ funds that benefit Orlando Health Arnold Palmer, the Child Life Specialists were able to provide distraction tools to make painful experiences better.
 Andrew lights up when the Child Life team visits his room and can really sense the care and compassion they have for him.

 Due to low fetal heart rate, Arden was born at 32 weeks via emergency C-section.
 Only six weeks later, she began having difficulty breathing and x-rays showed her heart had grown to fill ¾ of her chest cavity, and was crushing her lungs.

 Arden was transported to a Children’s Miracle Network Hospital where she was placed on a ventilator to keep her alive.
 Following multiple tests, doctors knew only a heart transplant would save her life.
 Arden had been on the national transplant list for only three weeks when doctors determined that her severe complications gave her roughly one week to live.
 Thankfully, Arden’s parents received a life-changing phone call in that week - Arden was going to receive a miracle in the form of a new heart.